DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-09-changing-how-we-ask-about-disabilities-and-health-conditions.md

 We’ve changed the way we ask candidates about disabilities and health conditions in the equality and diversity monitoring questions shown just before submitting an application.

-These changes have resulted in many more people selecting a disability or health condition.
+These changes have resulted in 3 times more people selecting a disability or health condition.

 ## The issue